jenkinsci/git-parameter-plugin/README.md

 ### `PT_REVISION` type

-The `PT_REVISION` type lists the revisions in the repository.
+The `PT_REVISION` type lists all the revisions in the repository that are part of the `branch`.
 The`PT_REVISION` type performs a full clone of the remote repository in order to generate the list of revisions.

 ```groovy
 pipeline {